Action Alert—Anti-traffic safety bill targeting Salt Lake City

 • Targets “highway reduction strategies,” which is anything that UDOT deems as having the potential to permanently decrease the vehicle capacity.
 As written, it doesn’t matter if the road capacity is even being met.
 Strategies specifically called out include: lane reductions, lane narrowing, and anything that can “impede” traffic flow (this is a catch all)

 • Formalizes the road tier system mentioned in the UDOT study, identifying the streets where high-speed traffic is more important than safety.
-Tier 1 essentially cannot be touched, tier 2 includes study by the city and approval by UDOT, tier 3 is not mentioned but likely requires documentation, and tier 4 are residential streets that are left to Salt Lake City, though the crossings at higher tiered streets will likely still impact safety on these streets
+Tier 1 restricts most traffic calming and requires study and UDOT approval if allowed, tier 2 includes study by the city and approval by UDOT, tier 3 requires documentation, and tier 4 are residential streets that are left to Salt Lake City, though the crossings at higher tiered streets will likely still impact safety on these streets

 New this year